-The other day, as I worked in such an open-air space, the room was full of coughing, sneezing, wheezing and blowing noises and I knew it would only be a matter of time before I caught the plague going around the office.
+The other day, as I worked in such an open-air space, the room was full of coughing, sneezing, wheezing, and blowing noises and I knew it would only be a matter of time before I caught the plague going around the office.
 After about my 50th “Gesundheit” to surrounding colleagues I decided to get proactive.
-Running to the store on my break I picked up anti-bacterial wipes, cold medicine and, my personal stalwart remedy, chicken soup.
+Running to the store on my break I picked up anti-bacterial wipes, cold medicine, and, my personal stalwart remedy, chicken soup.

-The number one thing to do, and do frequently, when a virus is running rampant in your office space is wash your hands.
+The number one thing to do, and do frequently, when a virus is running rampant in your office space is to wash your hands.
 Wash them frequently with soap and hot water for a full 20 seconds to kill germs.
 One way to measure time is to sing the “ABC,” or “Happy Birthday” song in your head twice through to be thorough.
 Germs are passed by touching surfaces, so wipe down anything you touch, and wash your hands after touching anything not wiped down.
 Especially wash your hands after sneezing or coughing if you cover your mouth with your hands.

 Once upon a time I worked in a health center, a/k/a germ factory, and the conscientious building manager sent her assistants around twice daily, wiping every doorknob, handrail, and light switch with cleaning solution.
 At least that happened until our building manager fell in the path of budget cuts.
 It was a good lesson, and most of us continued the practice on our own to stay healthy.